habbis/techblog/content/post/zfs_server.md

     apt update -y && apt install -y docker-ce
 ```

 - Now we are going to partition the disk.
-I am going to use the gdiks utility but you can also use fdisk utility to partition the disk so when using the zfs on Linux I use the long disk alias.
+I am going to use the gdiks utility,
+but you can also use fdisk utility to partition the disk so when using
+the zfs on Linux I use the long disk alias.
 Because the sdb naming may change if you add more disks.

 ```
     # when to partition the disk the command looks like this